Neptune-Crypto/cash-website/README.md

 ## Deploying to production

-Pushing to `main` will trigger deployment on https://neptune.cash/
+Pushing to `master` will trigger deployment on https://neptune.cash/

 Pushing to `preview` will trigger deployment on https://preview.neptune.cash/